4 Unique Wedding Attire Ideas for the Groom

 Sure, all eyes will be on the bride, but as the groom you should still set yourself apart.
 Although wedding tradition dictates that the groom and his henchmen all wear similar outfits, it's important to help guests identify you as the special guy who just locked lips with the bride at the altar.

 A unique boutonniere, a "mini-corsage" worn on the jacket lapel, is the easiest way to help guests single you out.
 If your wedding will be very formal and mismatched tuxes would seem inappropriate, run with this option.
-For example, have boutonnieres made of the same flower (such as stephanotis) for the groom and groomsmen, but add a berry or herbal accent, such as rosemary, oregano, or mint to yours.
-Or, select a different but very similar blossom: wear a lily of the valley boutonniere, and have your men sport stephanotis.
+For example, have boutonnieres made of the same flower (such as stephanotis) for the groom and groomsmen, but add a berry or herbal accent, such as rosemary, oregano or mint to yours.
+Or, select a different but very similar blossom: Wear a lily of the valley boutonniere, and have your men sport stephanotis.
 It's a good idea to keep the flowers in the same color family for a consistent look.
-Two more options: the groom can adorn himself with a 2- or 3-blossom boutonniere and the groomsmen with a single bloom of the identical flower, or the groom can wear a fully open blossom while the groomsmen don buds of the same flower.
+Two more options: The groom can adorn himself with a two- or three-blossom boutonniere and the groomsmen with a single bloom of the identical flower, or the groom can wear a fully open blossom while the groomsmen don buds of the same flower.

-Boost your "all about me" factor by wearing a different colored tie or bow tie than the gang.
-For instance, if you wear a silver tie and matching vest, the groomsmen could sport a vest and tie combo that complements or matches the bridesmaid dresses.
+Boost your "all-about-me" factor by wearing a different-colored tie or bow tie than the gang.
+For instance, if you wear a silver tie, the groomsmen could sport a different color that complements or matches the bridesmaid dresses.
 Grooms can go one step further and wear a different type of neckwear from the guys.
-If you choose a bow tie, the groomsmen could wear neckties with a Windsor knot, which has a triangle-shaped knot, larger than your standard, everyday four-in-hand.
+If you choose a bow tie, the groomsmen could wear neckties with a Windsor knot, which has a triangle-shaped knot and is larger than your standard, everyday four-in-hand.
 Or, if you plan to wear an ascot, select a matching necktie for your men.